-MANSA RA.
-Born Jiréh Breon Holder, in Memphis, Tennessee.
-Only child of a first-generation undergraduate and doctoral degree recipient, single mother, and beloved community leader.
+MANSA RA was born Jiréh Breon Holder and raised in Memphis, Tennessee.
+On October 1, 2020, he changed his name and committed himself to black radical love.
 He made his debut as a playwright with TOO HEAVY FOR YOUR POCKET, a moving drama about a 1960's college student who shocks his family when he joins the extremely dangerous Freedom Rides.
-The New York Times named him a “Marquee Name, Now in the Making” while New Yorker praised him as “a gifted writer who will be amazing to watch as his work grows.”
+The New York Times named Ra a “Marquee Name, Now in the Making” while New Yorker praised him as “a gifted writer who will be amazing to watch as his work grows.”
 His plays have won numerous awards including the Laurents / Hatcher Foundation Award, Alliance/Kendeda National Graduate Playwriting Competition, Edgerton Foundation New Play Award, and the Fellowship of Southern Writers' 2017 Bryan Foundation Award for Drama.

 Mansa Ra is the director of The Paradigms, a devising ensemble which seeks to create more equitable and ethical theater.
 The Paradigms highlight stories about an authentic Black America that begins before slavery and extends well past President Obama.
 The ensemble utilizes a process-oriented method of creating stories that re-enfranchises the actors in the development process while inviting journalists, choreographers, and communities from the very start.
 Stay tuned for The Paradigms' first project: A PYRAMID ON THE MISSISSIPPI.

-Mansa Ra lives in West Hollywood with his fiancé and their beautiful dog, Harriet.
+Mansa Ra lives in West Hollywood with his beautiful dog, Harriet.